 Bill Robles / Reuters file

-James Eagan Holmes, who had his hair and beard dyed red when he was arrested last year, seen as he appeared in court in September.
+James Eagan Holmes, who had a dyed-red beard and hair when he was arrested last year, seen as he appeared in court in September.

 The man accused of killing 12 people at a Colorado movie theater last year may have role-played a serial killer in a bizarre self-created "maze game" on the streets of Denver before the deadly attack, police testified Wednesday.

 At a preliminary hearing in Centennial, Colo., Aurora police Detective Tom Wilson testified that during a search of James Eagan Holmes' apartment, he found a spiral notebook with a drawing that depicted a serial killer navigating the maze in a section of Denver called LoDo, or Lower Downtown.